-We had the opportunity to work with a London-based Fintech startup, that is transforming banking with their cloud-native technology platform.
-They are enabling their financial services clients, to give customers more timely, relevant and personalised experiences when it comes to managing money.
+We worked with a London-based Fintech startup looking to provide banking-as-a-service to organisations wishing to enter the challenger bank space.
+Their mission is to transform banking through their cloud-native technology platform – enabling their financial services clients to give their customers more timely, relevant and personalised experiences when it comes to managing money.

 This startup was looking to scale their microservices-based platform beyond the initial MVP used to secure their first rounds of funding into one capable of scaling and supporting multiple high throughput clients.
 With ambitious growth plans, they were looking for a partner able to bring experience and expertise in cloud native and platform engineering space to help guide and accelerate this journey.

 With OpenCredo’s credentials well established in this space, we were invited to become part of this journey.
 We began by carrying out a strategic technical review of the existing MVP microservices architecture and DevOps practises with a specific focus on helping build a picture of how well the existing solution could scale and meet the expected business demand.
 A report was produced which included an easy-to-understand score card of the existing maturity level within key architectural, operational, development and organisational areas.
 Risks were highlighted and concrete recommendations for moving forward communicated.